Understanding a Traffic Ticket

 A very common issue that we see with this section is in regards to your address.
 Typically, a court will use the address in this section to communicate with you regarding Not Guilty and Guity pleas, unanswered summons, and fines.
 This is usually the address DMV also has on file and they will use it to notify you of any pending suspensions or if you have to pay a Driver Assessment Fee.
 Consequently, if you no longer receive mail at this address you may be missing important communication that can lead to serious legal trouble.
 To avoid any problems, make sure DMV has your correct address on file and get a copy of your Driving History or Abstract of Operator's Record to verify that you have no pending suspensions, unpaid fines, unanswered tickets, or other unresolved license issues.

 This sections contains detailed information about which law you violated.
 The time and date of the offense is listed first, followed by a full description of the violation, misdemeanor or felony charge.
 Look for "Section Sub Section" to identify the particular VTL law and then visit our Traffic Ticket list to learn about points, fines, and other penalties you may be facing.
+You can locate the entire NY Vehicle and Traffic Law here.

 You will also find a Description of the Violation, Arrest Type, place of occurrence - including city and county, and name and affirmation of the accusing local officer or State Trooper.